jgh/play-stretchy/README.md

 TODO
 Two types of clients can be configured Node and Transport.
 See the elastic search documentation for details.
 ### Node Client
-This client creates a local node in the Play JVM.
+This client creates a node in the Play JVM.

 This is the easiest way to get started using ES.
-It will create a fully functioning ES node that will index data and store it on the local filesystem.
+It can create a fully functioning ES node that will index data and store it on the local filesystem.

 ```
 elasticsearch = {